 He is a professor of music appreciation at Heritage University, teaching history and appreciation of blues, jazz, and rock and roll.
 In addition to his teaching, performing, composing, and recording, Marc was Music Director for three theater productions.

 He has received multiple grants from MusiCares, a division of the Grammys.

 Marc teaches drums and piano privately.
 He loves coffee so much he roasts his own and drinks at least a pot or two a day.
 He’s married and lives in Savannah, GA.

 Amina Scott, bass

 Amina Scott, born and raised in Oakland, CA, is an upright and electric bassist, composer, and arranger.
 Her interest in music began at an early age when her grandmother began giving her piano lessons.
 From then, her love and passion for music has yet to cease, playing electric bass at the age of twelve and was soon playing gigs with local bands in Oakland.

-Now based in New Orleans, Amina has performed with various artists including Steve Turre, Wessell “Warm Daddy” Anderson, Nicholas Payton, David Murray, Jamison Ross, Joanne Brackeen, Herlin Riley, Christian Scott Atunde Adjuah, and more.
+Based in New Orleans, Amina has performed with various artists including Steve Turre, Wessell “Warm Daddy” Anderson, Nicholas Payton, David Murray, Jamison Ross, Joanne Brackeen, Herlin Riley, Christian Scott Atunde Adjuah, and more.
 She has also performed with the Tallahassee Symphony Orchestra (Tallahassee, FL) and the Albany Symphony Orchestra (Albany, GA).
-In 2017, Amina was a fellow in the Steans Institute of Music Jazz Program (Ravinia, IL) under the direction of Rufus Reid, Billy Childs, and Nathan Davis.
+In 2017, Amina was a fellow in the Steans Institute of Music Jazz Program (Ravinia, IL) under Rufus Reid, Billy Childs, and Nathan Davis.
 She is also a bandleader in her own right leading her quartet, her six-piece fusion band PHYRA.

 Luther S. Allison, piano